2014 Paderewski Youth Piano Competition Winners Announced

 THE PADEREWSKI FESTIVAL IN PASO ROBLES, CALIFORNIA,

-ANNOUNCES EIGHTH ANNUAL YOUTH PIANO COMPETITION
+ANNOUNCED EIGHTH ANNUAL YOUTH PIANO COMPETITION

 FOR SAN LUIS OBISPO, MONTEREY & SANTA BARBARA COUNTIES